OpenLiberty/liberty-tools-intellij/docs/user-guide.md

 ### Start your application in dev mode with configuration

-To start your application in dev mode with custom configuration, either right-click on the application in the Liberty tool window and select the **Start...** action, or select the **Liberty: Start...** action in the **Go to Action** IntelliJ IDEA menu.
+To start your application in dev mode with custom configuration, in the Liberty tool window select the **Start...** action under your application.
 The action opens a Liberty Run/Debug Configuration dialog.
 You can specify parameters for the [Liberty Maven dev goal](https://github.com/OpenLiberty/ci.maven/blob/main/docs/dev.md#additional-parameters) or [Liberty Gradle dev task](https://github.com/OpenLiberty/ci.gradle/blob/main/docs/libertyDev.md#command-line-parameters).

 ![Liberty Start... action](images/liberty-start-with-config.png)